-A well-maintained right-of-way increases system reliability.
-While trees are beautiful and help our environment, they are good electric conductors.
-Right-of-way maintenance is necessary to keep our employees, members and community safe.
+A well-maintained right-of-way increases system reliability and is necessary to keep our employees, members and community safe.

 Why we Trim Trees

-Trees and vegetation are one of the major power outage causes.
-Tri-County Electric Cooperative works year-round to maintain the right-of-way for you, our member-owners.
+Trees are beautiful and help our environment, but they are also good conductors of electricity.
+Tree branches growing into power lines are a fire danger and one of the major causes of outages.
+To prevent this, Tri-County Electric Cooperative works to maintain the right-of-way for you, our member-owners.

 There are a few ways you can help with right-of-way maintenance.
 Together, we can make sure our right-of-ways are clear and we stay safe.